-What on earth was the matter with the man?
+What was the matter with the man?
 Lycus believed the fate that awaited him must have caused him to take leave of his senses.
 “Go inside and fetch them from the house!” he demanded.

 “But then I should be an accomplice in their death,” said Amphitryon lightly.

 “Very well, then.
 Since your scruples forbid, I shall go and fetch the mother and sons.
 Attend me, guards, and help me make good riddance of this chore.”